chili-chips-ba/openCologne/4.Advanced--4--Yamaha-OPL3-FM-Synth/1.hw/i2c/README.md

 ## I2C Controller and Top Module Design
 This repository contains a design for an I2C controller, top module, and related components, including both SystemVerilog and Verilog files.
 The design files are organized into multiple folders:
-* `1.hw` which contains the RTL codes with the rtlfilelist and constraint files
+* `1.hw` has the RTL codes with the rtlfilelist and constraint files
-* `2.sim` which will be made and will contain the simulation of the I2C module
+* `2.sim` has the cocotb simulation files
-* `3.build` which contains useful scripts to generate the rtl.filelist and convert SystemVerilog code to Verilog along with the Makefile
+* `3.build` contains useful scripts to generate the rtl.filelist and convert SystemVerilog code to Verilog, and the Makefile

 The `1.hw` folder contains the following folder structure:
 * `systemverilog/`: Contains SystemVerilog files for the I2C controller (i2c_ctrl.sv), I2C top module (i2c_top.sv), and the general top module (top.sv).